cakephp/docs/en/development/routing.rst

     Connects a new redirection Route in the router.
     See :ref:`redirect-routing` for more information.

-.. php:staticmethod:: promote($which = null)

-    :param integer $which: A zero-based array index representing the route to move.
-        For example, if 3 routes have been added, the last route would be 2.

-    Promote a route (by default, the last one added) to the beginning of the list.
-    This will move the chosen route to the top of its subsection in the named route table as well.

 .. php:staticmethod:: url($url = null, $full = false)

     :param mixed $url: Cake-relative URL, like "/products/edit/92" or